 - Lower Body: The majority of tennis injuries have been reported to occur in the lower body.
 Unlike the asymmetrical differences seen in upper body strength, lower body strength measures have been shown to be symmetrical in tennis players.
 Players should undertake both bilateral and unilateral strength exercises to improve performance and reduce the risk of injury (Kovacs, 2006).

-- What we can conclude from this information is that a tennis player should be involved in progressive strength training from a young age, at first to develop movement proficiency and technique in a plethora of movements.
+- Development: From this information we can conclude that a tennis player should be involved in progressive strength training from a young age, at first to develop movement proficiency and technique in a plethora of different movements.
 Later on, with maturation, the focus turns on the progressive overload of the involved joints and musculature, both for the lower (quads, hamstrings, glutes, hip muscles; calf, ankle, and foot muscles) as well as the upper (upper back, chest, arms, rotator cuff) body.
 The involved muscles and their functioning should concurrently develop in terms of force as well as velocity (i.e., muscle mass gained is capable of executing high velocity movements).

 A tennis player should be involved in progressive strength training from a young age, at first to develop movement proficiency and technique in a plethora of movements.
 Strength and power training should develop muscles in terms of force as well as velocity concurrently.

-- Both male and female tennis athletes have been shown to have a smaller range of internal shoulder rotation and a greater range of external shoulder rotation in their dominant arm than other athletes.
+- Shoulder imbalances: Both male and female tennis athletes have been shown to have a smaller range of internal shoulder rotation and a greater range of external shoulder rotation in their dominant arm than other athletes.
 The major reason for this is probably the repetitive service action which increases the external ROM—a possible performance benefit.
-There has been speculation that if the imbalance is not improved, itmay lead to muscle and joint injury in the medium to long term.
-With the asymmetries and imbalances being a hot topic still today, there is no proof that such detriments in fact do occur.
+There has been speculation that if the imbalance is not improved, it may lead to muscle and joint injury in the medium to long term.
+With the asymmetries and imbalances being a hot topic still, there is no papers showing that such detriments in fact do occur.
 Just to be on the safe side, a good rule of thumb is to try to stay inside the 10-15% difference.

 Flexibility training needs to be individualized and based on needs.
 If ROM Is sufficient, training time may be spent productively focusing on other training variables (strength & power, speed, technique, tactics, etc.).
 A quality, well-rounded training program should cover all the bases and it should be done both during the pre- and/or off-season as well as during the main competitive season, with proper adjustments that is.